Hatfield South Urban Race

 Map 1:4000 pre-marked maps to ISSprOM 2022 for all courses.
 Contour interval 5m.

-The event will use a brand new map:
+The event will use a new map by Simon Errington.

-Clothing Flat running shoes or light trail shoes are advised – no spikes, studs or bars under any circumstances.
+Clothing Flat running shoes or light trail shoes are advised – no spikes, studs or bars.

 Shorts and vests are allowed.